-Unfortunately, coming out doesn’t always go according to our hopes and plans.
+Sometimes, coming out doesn’t go according to our hopes and plans.
 If people don’t react the way we wish, it does not reflect on the realness of our identities, and it is not our fault.
 You deserve to be accepted with open arms, care, and love.
 In situations where things are feeling unsafe or you expect that they might be, it could make sense to prepare a back-up plan for housing, food, school, and/or transportation, just in case.
 Your safety and well-being are of the utmost priority.
-And The Trevor Project is always here for you and has your back.
+The Trevor Project is always here for you and has your back.

 As you explore your identity and coming out, a very important part of that process can be the consideration of dating and/or starting a relationship with special someone(s).
 With that can come a great deal of excitement and even a bit of anxiety as you get to know someone new.

 While navigating this process, it is important to know the difference between a healthy relationship and one that might be unhealthy.
 Only you can define your expectations, boundaries, and needs.
 Remember, you reserve the right to express when something doesn’t feel right, and we all deserve to feel safe and secure with people we are dating.

 - Healthy relationships can be characterized by trust, honesty, mutual respect, open communication and most importantly feeling safe and secure.

 - Unhealthy relationships may be characterized by elements of control, sometimes manifesting physically, emotionally, and/or sexually.
 Violence, coercion, or force of any kind is not healthy and does not create a safe, respectful space for all partners.

 - Consent to engage in sexual, physical, and/or romantic intimacy is extremely important